lgoodridge/django-uniauth/README.md

 - `CORS_ALLOWED_ORIGINS` = `["http://you-ui-domain.com/"]`
 - `CORS_ALLOW_CREDENTIALS` = `True`

 On the UI, you can link your login/signup buttons to the respective django-uniauth views.
-Upon logging in, uniauth will save your JWT tokens in a session cookie on the API's domain.
+Upon logging in, Uniauth will save your JWT tokens in a session cookie on the API's domain.
 To retrieve and save these tokens, make a `GET` request with `credentials: "include"` in the request headers.

+If you have created a [TokenObtainPairSerializer subclass](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/customizing_token_claims.html) for customizing token claims, set the `TOKEN_OBTAIN_SERIALIZER` simplejwt setting accordingly, and Uniauth will use the custom serializer for its JWT tokens as well.

 Please refer to [django-rest-framework-simplejwt](https://pypi.org/project/djangorestframework-simplejwt/4.3.0/) for more information on customizing tokens (i.e. token expiration) and more.